quat1024/garden/garden/linalg/index.md

 ### Identity matrix

 A square matrix with 1s on the diagonal and 0s everywhere else.
-It's the identity for matrix multiplication (like the number `1` for scalar multiplication),both on the left and on the right.
+It's the identity for matrix multiplication (like the number `1` for scalar multiplication), both on the left and on the right.

 ## Transpose